 The theoretical upper bound to effectiveness would be 100% hit rate, i.e. all strikes result in a hit and the game is completed in the minimum possible number of turns.
 We can consider an oracle algorithm that has knowledge of ship placements to represent this upper bound.

-Literature review
+Literature Review

 We have found several similar attempts to implement a Battleship algorithm, but each have somewhat different goals, approaches and results.